IMD business school rankings

 Our executive education programs are ranked highly by the world's most influential business publications.

-Anyone can be placed in a leadership role, but to be good and thrive in that position requires solid leadership skills.
-Good leadership skills top of the list of leadership competencies that recruiters need to focus on when hiring people or when managers promote leaders from within the organization.
-The highest ranking companies hunt for people with well-honed leadership skills to fill their most sought after executive positions.
+Anyone can be placed in a leadership role, but to be good and thrive in that position requires solid core leadership skills.
+The highest ranking companies hunt for people with well-honed core leadership skills to fill their most sought after executive positions.

-But the question still remains: what are the essential leadership skills people must acquire?
+But the question still remains: what are the must have core leadership skills people must acquire?
 How can these people management skills help land an executive position?
-After ticking off all items outlined in this article, you’ll have enough confidence to finally hand in your resume and apply for that job you’ve been working so hard for and become a good leader.
+After ticking off all items outlined in this article, you’ll have enough confidence to finally hand in your resume and apply for that job you’ve been working so hard for and become a great leader.

 Some leaders will say they that they do not need to be loved in the workplace.
 This may be true, but to build a cohesive and more engaged team, great leaders need to learn the skills for building good working relationships in the workplace.